-F{P1} is the low frequency which sets the bandwidth, while the zero F{Z1} is usually put near to the frequency of the double pole of the L-C filter (see below).
+F{P1} is the low frequency which sets the bandwidth, while the zero F{Z1} is usually put near to the frequency of the double pole of the L-C filter (see Section 7.2: LC filter).
 F{P2} is usually at a very high frequency.